DeegC/UTC/README.md

 This is the next generation controller based on my previous [UDS] (http://www.instructables.com/id/Tweeting-Wireless-Ugly-Drum-Smoker-UDS-tempera/)

+You can track progress and makes suggestions [in this tracking issue] (https://github.com/DeegC/UTC/issues/1).

 Goals:

  * Run autonomously (the UDS required a mobile device within Bluetooth range).